steazzy/brainrotgenerator/README.md

-# Video Combiner
+# Braub==inrot generator

-A Python script to generate brain rot videos.
+A Python script that generates brainrot.

 ## Installation